jessicahattig/Pig-Dice/TESTS.md

 Expected Output:
   Player {name: 'Player 1', totalScore: undefined, currentScore: undefined, id: 0, score: 0}

-Test: If a 1 is rolled, the player's turn should stay the same.
+Test: If a 1 is rolled, the player's score stays the same.
 Code:
   const game = new Game();
   const player1 = new Player("Player 1", 4);